Valery Bondik

 Valery Bondyk is a People's Deputy of Ukraine, member of Party of Regions fraction (since November 2007), Chairman of the Committee on the Judiciary (since December 2007), member of the High Council of Justice (since March 2007).

 Biography

-Valery Bondyk was born on 1 April 1964 in Dobropillya, Donetsk Oblast', his father was a miner.
+Valery Bondyk was born on 1 April 1964 in Dobropillia, Donetsk Oblast, his father was a miner.

 In 1985 Valery Bondik graduated from Donetsk Higher Military-Political School of Engineering and Signal Corps.